GLS - Law Office of Gary L. Schlesinger

 When employers are served with a notice for withholding income on behalf of their employees, the notice requires them to withhold a specified amount of money for child or spousal support from an employee's income and send it to Illinois State Disbursement Unit.

-Home | Firm Overview | Family Law Overview | Family Mediation | Child's Representative | Attorney Profile | Events/Seminars | Articles & Information | Testimonials | Resource Links | Contact Information
+Home | Firm Overview | Practice Areas | Attorney Profiles | Events/Seminars | Articles | Resource Links | Contact Information

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for individual advice regarding your own situation.